Manage query pipeline conditions

 Example

-On your commerce website, you have a side-panel that lists your top selling products that’s identified as RecommendedProducts.
+On your ecommerce website, you have a side-panel that lists your top selling products that’s identified as RecommendedProducts.

 Referrer